Return to Philosophy Web Homepage Title: Introduction to Logic

 This war will be waged against a nation less numerous than the successful war against a previous nation.
 So this war will be successful.
 [Argument paraphrased from Charles Mercier, A New Logic (Chicago: Open Court, 1912), 384.]

-“‘[E]ssential’ here means "material to the argument.’”
+“‘[E]ssential’ here means ‘material to the argument.’”
 [Mercer, A New Logic, 384.]
 So the fallacy of accident can be, and often is, arguing to a similarity which is not material to the argument.
-In this case, the relative number of the enemy does not necessarily affect winning or losing in a particular situation.
+In the above example, the relative number of the enemy does not necessarily affect winning or losing in a particular situation.

-Thomas Fowler, for example, writes that fallacia accidentis is the same thing as a dicto simpliciter ad dictum secundum quid and is “[arguing] from what is true as a general rule (i.e. unless there be some modifying circumstances) as if it were true under all circumstances.”
+Also, Thomas Fowler, following suit, writes later in the same century that fallacia accidentis is the same thing as a dicto simpliciter ad dictum secundum quid and is “[arguing] from what is true as a general rule (i.e. unless there be some modifying circumstances) as if it were true under all circumstances.”
 [Thomas Fowler, The Elements of Deductive Logic 7th ed.
 (London: Macmillan, 1880), 148.]

 Additionally, Cohen and Nagel in their historically important textbook identify the fallacy of accident with the traditional a dicto simpliciter ad dictum secundum quid.
 [Morris R. Cohen and Ernest Nagel, An Introduction to Logic and Scientific Method (New York: Harcourt Brace, 1934), 377.]
 Many other logic textbooks distinguish fallacia accidentis from a dicto simpliciter ad dictum secundum quid, and many textbooks describe fallacia accidentis as a combination of accident and converse accident.